 Things warm up in time for the reception, however.
 Here are the bride and groom getting their photos taken on the patio:

+Is this one of your favorites, too?
 You can see many more photos of this house–including shots of the beautiful nursery wing that they build in the sequel, here: Father of the Bride Part II.